Ambiguity through the lens of measure theory

 The aim of this paper is to exhibit a strong link between the ambiguity of some automaton for finite words and the ambiguity of the same automaton for infinite words.
-The paper is focused for simplicity on strongly connected automata with all states being initial and final which accept the so-called irreducible shift spaces \cite{LindMarcus95}.
+The paper is focused on strongly connected Büchi automata.
+Two examples given in the conclusion show that the problem is more involved for non strongly connected automata.
 It turns out that unambiguity for infinite words implies the unambiguity for finite words but the converse does not hold in general.
 This converse can however be recovered if unambiguity for infinite words is considered up to a negligible set of inputs. \emph{Negligible} should here be understood as a set of zero measure.